 In all cases, please treat an animal caught on a glue board as an emergency and consult a trained professional.
 The animal should be safely contained and immediately transported to a local wildlife rehabilitator or veterinarian.

-- a pair of thick gloves
+- thick gloves

 - a thick towel

 * baby oil is less effective, but it works in a pinch.

 - Run hot water over the bottle of oil until the oil feels warm on your wrist, but is not hot enough to burn.
 It is not necessary to heat the oil if you do not have the capacity to do so.

 - With a gloved hand, gently restrain the animal near, but not over, their head with a towel.
 Keep a firm but gentle grip on the animal.

 - With your other hand, gently massage the heated oil at the animal’s points of contact with the board.
 It will take several minutes for the oil to start to soften the glue.
 Continue massaging until the animal becomes free from the glue board.
 This may take some time and a great deal of patience.

 - Once you’ve removed the board, keep the animal in a warm, dark and quiet location until a wildlife rehabilitator or veterinarian is available.
 The animal should receive treatment for being “oiled,” as oil affects an their ability to regulate body temperature.
 If this is not possible, then a holding period until release conditions are appropriate is the next best step.